 Graduation can be a daunting goal.
 Like most worthwhile goals, getting there takes careful planning.
-In order to help you reach your goal, the College of Science and the Department of Criminal Justice & Criminology offers individualized advising for each student.
+In order to help you reach your goal, the College of Science and the Department of Criminal Justice, Criminology, & Forensic Sciences offers individualized advising for each student.
 These basic pointers will help you get started:

-- Every CJC student has two advisors assigned to him/her:
+Every CJC student has an academic advisor assigned to him/her:

 - See your academic advisor early

 Once the schedule for an upcoming semester becomes available, your academic advisor can help you plan which courses you should take in order to move towards graduation.

 If someone tells you something about your requirements to graduate who is not a CJC professor or COS advisor, be sure to verify that information with your assigned advisor.